procount/pinn/README_PINN.md

 Beneath the toolbar is the main list of Operating Systems which displays the name and a short description of each OS.
 At the right hand side is an icon indicating the source where the latest version will be installed from (Internet, SD card or USB drive).

 OSes are grouped onto tabs which categorise the type of OS they are.
 This grouping includes the following categories: General, Media, Gaming, Education, Minimal & Utility.
-To avoid this grouping, specify **`no_group`** on recovery.cmdline and the OSes will all appear in one list.
+To avoid this grouping, specify **`no_group`** on cmdline.txt and the OSes will all appear in one list.

 Each OS has a checkbox at the left hand side to select whether it will be installed or not.
 When PINN is booted with OSes already installed, these OSes will normally have their checkbox automatically ticked (but see the `select` option) and their background will also be light green in colour, along with the word **[installed]** next to their name.
 Note that installed OSes may be selected in multiple tabs.